lai-luv/feam-1-horoscopes-starter/README.md

 ## Starting to code the About Today section

 1. Let's set up the initial JSX in our App component.
-Make an <h1> titled "Horoscopes" and a <section> with an <h2> titled "About Today".
-Give the <section> a class of "today-info".
+Make an h1 titled "Horoscopes" and a section with an h2 titled "About Today".
+Give the section a class of "today-info".
-1. Add a <p> tag that displays today's date
+1. Add a p tag that displays today's date
 1. Format the date so it reads nicely as text, i.e. "Today is Friday, May 3, 2024"
 1. Import the astrology sign data from the data.js file.
 Let's name it horoscopeData in our import statement.
-1. Implement findSign() function
+2. Create a variable called astroSigns in your app component that holds the astroSigns object from the imported astrology signs data
+1. Write a findSign() function that takes in a date as input.
+It should return the corresponding zodiac sign by checking which zodiac sign's date range aligns with the inputted date.
 1. Create another <p> tag to display the current Zodiac sign in JSX

 ## Coding the Zodiac Sign buttons